Layer-Group/Jamf-Protect-Batch-Delete/README.md

 Batch-delete computer records from your Jamf Protect tenant.
 This macOS app provides a fast UI to fetch stale devices by last check‑in or import a CSV of serial numbers, review the list, and safely delete in bulk.

-### Status
+### 🚦 Status

 This is an actively maintained fork of the original project by red5coder, with ongoing improvements to UX, reliability, and safety.

 - Original repository: [red5coder/Jamf-Protect-Batch-Delete](https://github.com/red5coder/Jamf-Protect-Batch-Delete)
 - Current status: beta (use with care; test in non‑production first)

-## Features
+## ✨ Features

-- Fetch computers that have not checked in for a chosen timeframe (7–360 days or 0 days)
+- 🕘 Fetch computers that have not checked in for a chosen timeframe (7–360 days or 0 days)
-- Import a CSV of serial numbers (single column, no header)
+- 🧾 Import a CSV of serial numbers (single column, no header)
-- Search, sort, and select/deselect in a table view
+- 🔎 Search, sort, and select/deselect in a table view
-- Bulk delete with confirmation dialog
+- 🗑️ Bulk delete with confirmation dialog
-- Optional Keychain storage for the API password
+- 🔐 Optional Keychain storage for the API password
-- Unified Logging integration for audit/troubleshooting
+- 📋 Unified Logging integration for audit/troubleshooting
- - Non‑blocking progress overlay showing overall status (Queued/Running/Success/Failed)
+- ⏳ Non‑blocking progress overlay showing overall status (Queued/Running/Success/Failed)
- - Per‑item status updates in the table (Queued/Running/Retried/Failed/Success)
+- 🎯 Per‑item status updates in the table (Queued/Running/Retried/Failed/Success)
- - Retry failed items with exponential backoff
+- 🔁 Retry failed items with exponential backoff
- - Error banner with expandable details and “Export failures CSV”
+- 🚨 Error banner with expandable details and “Export failures CSV”
- - Export successful deletions to CSV (toolbar button and File → Export successes CSV)
+- ✅ Export successful deletions to CSV (toolbar button and File → Export successes CSV)
- - Dark Mode and VoiceOver support
+- 🌙 Dark Mode and ♿ VoiceOver support
- - Statistics Dashboard with charts: status breakdown, success ratio, top error types
+- 📊 Statistics Dashboard with charts: status breakdown, success ratio, top error types
- - View menu integration: Show Dashboard (⇧⌘D)
+- 👀 View menu integration: Show Dashboard (⇧⌘D)
- - Feedback entry points: toolbar Feedback button and App Menu → Send Feedback…
+- 💬 Feedback entry points: toolbar Feedback button and App Menu → Send Feedback…

-## Requirements
+## 🧰 Requirements

 - A Mac running macOS Ventura (13), Sonoma (14), or Sequoia (15)
-- Xcode 15 or newer (tested on recent Xcode versions)
 - A Jamf Protect tenant
 - A Jamf Protect API client with permissions:
   - Read and Write for Computers
   - Read and Write for Alerts

-## Install / Build
+## 📦 Install / Build

 🚀 Download and run the latest app – no Xcode required.